msfrt/SR-Libraries/ReadADC/README.md

 ### Usage

-There are two main things you need to do to use this library.
+There are two main things you need to do to effectively use this library.
 The first is to sample a sensor, and the second is to actually get a value returned from the sensor object.
 Lucky, I've made these both pretty easy.

 #### Sampling
-Sampling of a sensor should happen at a much faster rate than what we care to send over CAN, in order to minimize loss of data in-between messages.
+Sampling of a sensor should happen at a much faster rate than what we care to send over CAN in order to minimize loss of data in-between messages.
 To sample a sensor called `my_sensor`, I would simply write `my_sensor.sample()`.

 #### Reading a value